 Configure the DNS Sinkhole Protection inside of an Anti-Spyware profile.
 Click on the Objects > Anti-Spyware under Security Profiles on the left.
 Use either an existing profile or create a new profile.
 In the example below the "alert-all" is being used:

 Click the name of the profile - alert-all, click on the DNS Signatures tab.

-Change the "Action on DNS queries" from to 'sinkhole'.
-Click in the Sinkhole IPv4 field and type in the fake IP.
-The example here shows using 220.127.116.11 for simplicity, but as long as this fake IP is not used inside of the network, then it should be Ok.
-Alternatively, you can also use either a Loopback IP (127.0.0.1) or Palo Alto Networks Sinkhole IP (18.104.22.168).
+Change the "Action on DNS queries" to 'sinkhole' if it is not already set to sinkhole.
+Click in the Sinkhole IPv4 field either select the default Palo Alto Networks Sinkhole IP (220.127.116.11) or a different IP of your choosing.
+If you opt to use your own IP, ensure the IP is not used inside your network and preferably not routable over the internet (RFC1918).
 Click on Sinkhole IPv6 and enter a fake IPv6 IP.
 Even if IPv6 is not used, something still needs to be entered.
 The example shows ::1 .
 Click OK.

 Note: If nothing is entered for the Sinkhole IPv6 field, OK will remain grayed out.

 Apply the Anti-Spyware profile on the security policy that allows DNS traffic from the internal network (or internal DNS server) to the internet.
 Click on Policies > Security on the left side.
 Inside the rules, locate the rule that allows DNS traffic outbound, click on the name, go to the Actions tab, and make sure that the proper Anti-Spyware profile is selected.
 Click OK.